fbcom/php-snippets/README.md

 php-snippets
 ============

-Random collection code fragments (which where once useful)
+Random collection code fragments (which where once useful or fun, or both)